flavio/hermit-wasm/README.md

 The code has some limitations, that are described below.

+For more details, checkout [this series](https://flavio.castelli.me/2023/02/07/building-a-unikernel-that-runs-webassembly---part-1/) of blog posts.

 ## Goal of the POC

 The goal of this Hackweek project has been to learn about